skg-if/extensions/index.md

 For the starter, this is hidden and will not show in the left-hand side navigation menu of the SKG-IF website; however, once a new extension reaches the expected level of maturity, it will be listed on the left-side of the page as an endorsed extension.

-## Extension lifecycle
-The lifecycle (i.e., development and maintenance) of an SKG-IF extension falls outside the scope of the RDA WG and the discussion around the core model.
-Therefore, delivering an extension can be fast-paced as long as it meets the expected degree of clearness and compliance.
+### Post-endorsement phase
-Once an extension is mature enough and has been adopted in the intended contexts, part of the covered aspects can be considered and cherry-picked by the WG for inclusion in the SKG-IF core model.
+Once an extension is mature enough, its documentation is published on the main SKG-IF website.
+Possibly, part (or the entirety) of the aspects covered by the extension can be considered and cherry-picked by the SKG-IF WG for inclusion in the SKG-IF core model in later iterations.
+In this case, the WG will tightly liaise with the extension proponents in order to coordinate the operation.